New Years’ is one of the best holidays because it occurs all over the globe!

-During the Belarusian winter festival Kaliady (which last from 25th December to 7th January), single ladies discover whether the New Year will bring them luck in love by playing games.
+During the Belarusian winter festival Kaliady (which lasts from 25th December to 7th January), single ladies discover whether the New Year will bring them luck in love by playing games.
 In one, each woman in a group is given a pile of corn and then set on by a rooster – the woman whose corn he goes for will be the first to marry.
-In another, the unmarried women must search for objects hidden by a married female friend that symbolise their future fortunes – finding a ring means their future husband will be handsome, while finding bread means he shall be rich.
+In another, the unmarried women must search for objects hidden by a married female friend that symbolizes their future fortunes – finding a ring means their future husband will be handsome while finding bread means he shall be rich.

 Traditionally, Estonians eat seven, nine or twelve meals on New Year’ Eve – not only are these lucky numbers, but it is believed that the diner will gain the strength of that many men over the upcoming year.
 Meals cannot be completely finished through, lest any visiting spirits or ghostly ancestors are peckish.

 Finns indulge in a bit of molybdomancy each New Year’ Eve – predicting future fortunes by throwing melted metal into cold water and analysing the result.

 For reasons unknown, some Germans see in the New Year by watching an old comedy sketch called ‘Dinner for One’, which features 90-year-old Englishwoman Miss Sophie, who’s invited all the friends she has outlived to dinner, and her butler, who stands in for them all and gets drunk as a skunk as a result.
 The catchphrase “Same procedure as every year!” has made its way into everyday use in Germany, this sketch is so popular.
 It’s also considered good luck to eat a miniature marzipan pig, or touch a chimney sweep.